 Abstract

-This Technical Report describes an approach by which a Central TN Database (CTND) could be used to address the Use Cases defined by IPNNI-2019-00075R007 to allow business entities with multi-homed arrangements to be authenticated and authorized by the Originating SP with the highest level of attestation.
+This Technical Report describes an approach by which a Central TN Database (CTND) could be used to address the use cases defined in ATIS-1000089 to allow business entities with multi-homed arrangements to be authenticated and authorized by the Originating SP with the highest level of attestation.
 These use cases are needed to support business entities when the authorized owner of a TN does not provide originating call services for that TN.

-IPNNI-2019-00075R007 compares how alternative options, including the CTND approach, could address the full-attestation problem but the current Technical Report is intended as the definitive resource for information about the CTND approach.
+ATIS-1000089 compares how alternative options, including the CTND approach, could address the full-attestation problem but this Technical Report is intended to provide details on the CTND approach.

 Foreword